zhaihongjia/PanoGS/README.md

 - `rendering`: Rendered results for debug and visualization.

 ### 2. Multi-view feature fusion and 2D segmentation
-In this part, we use VLM and the basic image segmentation model to process the data.
+In this part, we use VLM and the Foundation 2D image segmentation model to process the data.

 All preprocessed data will be saved in `["generated_floder"]\["scene_id"]`.

 Please refer to [Pre-process](./preprocess/README.md) for more details.